-1. Because you didn't buy a TV last week
+1. You didn't buy a TV last week.

 Holiday shopping has a strange effect on retailers and buyers.
-Rather than buy a TV when you want to buy a TV, you'll wait all year until Black Friday to see how much retailers cut prices.
+Instead of buying a TV when you want to buy a TV, you'll wait all year until Black Friday to see how much retailers cut prices.
 Then, if you're like millions of Americans, you'll wait another month to see if they cut prices even further.
 Nice job, savvy shopper!
 Also, you're creating a deflationary crisis for TV merchants.

 In a classic deflation crisis, consumers expect prices to fall, so they hold off spending, which weakens the economy, which results in falling prices.
 This creates a self-fulfilling loop where expectations of falling prices ends with lower prices.
 Something like that happens every December for electronics.
 We wait until Black Friday to start shopping for Christmas electronics, and often we keep waiting for last-minute-clearance-super-sales, anticipating prices to fall as stores have to clear out their inventory.

 "People used to pay additional to get a Sony Trinitron," Riddhi Patel, director of television systems at IHS iSuppli, told Andrew Martin of The New York Times.
 "But the industry has trained the consumer that any time there is a new technology, if they wait six months the price will come down."